rustviz/rustviz-tutorial/src/lifetime.md

 22 }
 ```

 Let's first calculate the lifetime of each *variable*, since `Request` contains lifetime parameter itself.
 By previous section, it's easy to verify lifetime via function signature of `Request::new()` function.
-Therefore, we obtain the following table of variable lifetime:
+Therefore, we obtain the following table of variable lifetimes:

 | variable                                    | lifetime (scope) |